Recently updated on April 20th, 2026 at 11:52 am

 Protection from Abuse

-This protection order is for victims of domestic violence or abused by a family member, current or former sexual partner or current or former spouse.
-It can prohibit the abuser from having contact with, harassing, abusing, stalking or communicating with the victim.
-PFAs do not require the abuser to stay away a certain distance of another person, as restraining orders do in other states.
+A Protection From Abuse (PFA) order in Pennsylvania is available to victims of domestic violence by a family member, current or former spouse, or intimate partner.
+A PFA can prohibit the abuser from contacting, harassing, abusing, stalking, or communicating with the victim, and may also include stay-away provisions requiring the abuser to remain a certain distance from the victim, their home, workplace, or other locations.
 (Title 23, Chapter 61, Section 6101 et seq)

 Sexual Violence Protection Order

-Sexual Violence Protection Order (SVPO) is a restraining order designed to protect victims of sexual violence from further abuse by their abuser who is neither their intimate partner nor family member.
-SVPO can be filed independent of a criminal case.
+A Sexual Violence Protection Order (SVPO) in Pennsylvania is a civil restraining order that protects victims of sexual violence from further harm by an offender who is not a family or household member or an intimate partner.
+An SVPO can be filed independently of any criminal case and does not require criminal charges to be filed.
 (Pennsylvania Consolidated Statutes, Title 42, Chapter 62A, Section 62A01 et seq)

 More details coming soon